Sylvester's Criterion Calculator

 Interpreting the calculator's results

-The calculator examines the sign pattern of the leading principal minors and attempts to assign one of the following labels:
+The calculator examines the sign pattern of the leading principal minors for strict definiteness and all principal minors for semidefinite cases, then assigns one of the following labels:

 Because the test is sensitive to small numerical values, the script treats determinants whose absolute value is extremely close to zero as zero within a small numerical tolerance.
 This helps avoid misclassifying matrices when rounding errors occur in floating-point arithmetic.